User:pass requests

 curl -U user-SPusername-country-us-session-randomstring123:SPpassword -x gate.smartproxy.com:7000 ip.smartproxy.com/json

-Adding sessionduration-x to the username will allow the session to persist for a different amount of time.
+Adding sessionduration-x to the username will allow the session to persist for up to 24 hours.

 📘

-Any integer between one and 30 is accepted.
+Any integer between 1 and 1440 is accepted.

 For example: